 Ease into Retirement with Individual Dental Coverage

-Most Americans lose their dental and vision coverage once they retire.
-Many Americans defer to Medicare for their health coverage in retirement, but basic Medicare only covers dental procedures if you need an oral exam in the hospital and routine vision exams are not covered.
-Even then, there are further requirements.
+Most Americans lose dental coverage after retirement.
+At that time, many people will defer to Medicare for their health coverage.
+However, basic Medicare only covers dental procedures if you need an oral exam in the hospital.
+Even then, there are further stipulations.

 If you’re looking for coverage that closely matches what you previously received from your employer, check out our individual and family dental plans.
 We offer affordable dental benefits directly to individuals who are looking for dental coverage outside of an employer.
 If you want to continue maintaining your oral health, individual dental plans will give you access to a large network of dentists and the coverage you need for a healthy smile.
 Having coverage from Delta Dental makes getting into the dentist easy.

 Click here to find a dentist in your area today.

 Keeping good oral health is important as you age because your mouth will change as you get older.
 Regular dentist appointments allow a professional to examine your mouth and ensure problems like oral cancer or tooth decay aren’t developing.
 About a quarter of adults 65 and older haven’t seen a dentist in the past five years.
 That means thousands of older adults are missing valuable cleanings and oral health exams.

 The importance of oral health does not disappear in retirement.
 Keeping good oral health routines and seeing a dentist twice a year through an individual insurance plan helps you stay healthy.